DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/cimage-class.md

 ### <a name="parameters"></a>Parâmetros

 *hDestDC*<br/>
-O identificador para o módulo cujo executável contém o recurso.
+A alça do módulo cujo executável contém o recurso.

 *xDest*<br/>
 A coordenada x, em unidades lógicas, do canto superior esquerdo do retângulo de destino.